masao-watanabe-ai/masao-watanabe-ai/README.md

 # AI is not prediction.
 It is decision.

 ## Problem
-Why AI stops in production
+Why AI systems stop in production

 ## Solution
 Decision Trace Model